Shareholders’ disputes and other company litigation:

 Konamaneni v Rolls-Royce

 Derivative claim in relation to foreign company, raising conflicts of laws issues.
 Underlying claim of bribery.
-Leading case on conflicts issues on derivative claims.
-1 WLR 1269
+Still the leading case on conflicts issues on derivative claims.
+1 WLR 1269.

-A variety of very high value shareholders’ disputes resolved by arbitration or early settlement.
+A huge variety of very high value confidential shareholders’ disputes resolved by arbitration or early settlement.

 F&C v Barthelemy